DeliData: A dataset for deliberation in multi-party problem solving: Annotating deliberation cues

-To address this, we propose an annotation schema that contains 3 levels of annotation, each focusing on different aspects of deliberation.
+We propose an annotation schema with 3 levels of annotation, each focusing on different aspects of deliberation.
 Figure~\ref{fig:annotation_structure} gives the overview of the schema, and we describe it in detail in the remainder of this section.